jcmgray/symmray/README.md

   maximum bond dimension and/or a cutoff threshold with various modes.
 - `qr_stabilized`: qr decomposition with sign stabilization of the R matrix diagonal, which is beneficial for gradient based optimization.
+- `svd_via_eig_truncated`: svd via eigendecomposition of the hermitian square, which can be more efficient, especially on GPU, at the loss of some precision.
+- `svd_rand_truncated`: randomized svd, which can be much for efficient for low rank decompositions, at the loss of some precision.
+- `qr_via_cholesky`: qr decomposition via cholesky decomposition of the Gram matrix, which can be more efficient, especially on GPU, at the loss of some precision and stability.

+These five main drivers all accept `absorb` kwarg which controls the output form / where the singular (or eigen) values are 'absorbed'.
+For example, `absorb="left"` yields a LQ-like decomposition where the right factor is isometric.

 #### Diagonal matrices and vectors: ``BlockVector``